desmos-labs/contract-utils/utils/README.md

 If you have already node and yarn installed on you system you can skip this section.

 Get the latest version of node for your OS from [here](https://nodejs.org/en/download).
-After install node to install yarn just run `npm install --global yarn`, you can check that yarn is installed by running `yarn --version`.
+After installing node to install yarn just run `npm install --global yarn`, you can then check that yarn is installed by running `yarn --version`.

 ## How to use
 Create a copy of the `config.examples.ts` and name it `config.ts` and modify it according your needs.
-To execute the scrip then run `yarn utils:$SCRIP_NAME` from the root directory of this project.
+To execute the scripts then run `yarn utils:$SCRIP_NAME` from the root directory of this project.

 ## Scripts
 * `upload-contract`: Allow to upload a compiled CosmWASM contract to the chain.